raceintospace/raceintospace/doc/manual/manual.md

 ![US Misc Hardware](image_10.png) ![Soviet Misc Hardware](image_11.png)

-* Kicker-A: Used to send a Gemini/Voskhod, XMS-2/Lapot, or an LM by itself, out of orbit toward the Moon.
+* Kicker-A: Used to send a Gemini/Voskhod, XMS-2/Lapot, or an LM, out of orbit toward the Moon.
 Can push only one major component (capsule/shuttle or lunar lander), so can be used on LOR but not EOR or the Historical Lunar Landing.
 It can be used for a Joint Lunar Orbital LM Test, but again, LOR only.
 * Kicker-B: Used to send a Gemini/Voskhod or XMS-2/Lapot, plus an LM, out of orbit toward the Moon.
 Can push one or two major components (capsule/shuttle and lunar lander), so can be used on LOR, EOR, or Historical missions.
 * Kicker-C: Soviet-only technology.
 Replaces lunar modules; lands a Soyuz capsule on the Moon and lifts it off for return to Earth.
 Cannot be used with any other type of spacecraft.
 * EVA Suit: Required for spacewalks and lunar landings.
 These are different from pressure suits and are not needed on missions where the crew stays inside the spacecraft.